mingzhang-yin/ARM-gradient/README.md

-# ARM:Augment-REINFORCE-merge gradient for discrete latent variable models
+# ARM: Augment-REINFORCE-Merge Gradient for Stochastic Binary Networks

-Code to show the simulation results in [ARM:Augment-REINFORCE-merge gradient for discrete latent variable models](https://arxiv.org/abs/1807.11143)
+Code to show the simulation results in [ARM:Augment-REINFORCE-merge gradient for discrete latent variable models](https://openreview.net/pdf?id=S1lg0jAcYm)

 # Data sets
 The MNIST data is  self-contained and the Omniglot data is in the repository. <br />